nutanix-japan/ocp-hci/ocp_assisted_install/ocp_assisted_install.rst

 Assisted Installer does the following:

-- Provides RHOCS and OCP installation binaries in a CD-ROM ISO file
+- Provides RHCOS and OCP installation binaries in a CD-ROM ISO file
 - Once the OCP VMs (Master and Worker) nodes are booted with this CD-ROM ISO file, using the public key the VMs connect to Red Hat Console
 - VMs show in Assisted Installer page and the administrator (you) begins the installation
 - Red Hat Console will manage and monitor the installation process from start to end